Winter Break Information

 Students living in a room with an unassigned space (empty bed)

-If you are in a room with an unassigned space, you must prepare your room before leaving for winter break for the possibility of a new roommate in January.
-All belongings must be moved to one half of the room to allow a new roommate to easily move into the space.
-If you are assigned a roommate over the break, you will be informed by the Residence Life Office prior to returning to campus.
-If the Residence Life Office is unable to reach a student at home, we will send an e-mail to the student's Cornell College e-mail address.
-We expect that all students on the floor will welcome our second semester new students as well as our current Cornell students returning from trips.
+If you are assigned a roommate over the break, you will be informed by the Residence Life Office prior to returning to campus (we will send an e-mail to your Cornell College e-mail address).
+We expect that all students on the floor will welcome our second-semester new students as well as our current Cornell students returning from trips.

 To help with maintenance and snow removal, certain parking lots are closed during winter break.
 For complete details, please refer to information on winter break parking, provided by Campus Safety.
+Also, as a reminder, there are five parking spaces in Lot O (directly in front of Olin Hall along MacGregor Lane) where parking is prohibited between December 1 and April 1 annually.
+Those spaces have signs indicating these parking restrictions.
+Refer to the Campus Safety website for a complete list of parking policies.

 Getting to and from the airport